HoussemDellai/terraform-course/121_appservice_domain/Readme.md

 And we create an A record "test" to make sure the configuration works.

-The complete Terraform implemntation is in this current folder.
+The complete Terraform implementation is in this current folder.
 But here is a

 ```terraform